DevangRay/compiler-extension/SOLUTION-D5.md

 ```
 in the standard.

 The function merging optimization removed 2 congruent code blocks within the function and united the functionality within the program.
-The example did not have a very significant optimization increase but the program was more space efficient, and the optimization would have a greater effect in larger programs.
+The example did not have decrease runtime as much as other passes, but the program was notably smaller, and the optimization would have a greater effect in larger programs.